 Wheels of Time runs for approximately 12 months starting in April and ending about March.
 Supplies are purchased before the beginning of each 12 month period so new sites cannot be introduced during that period.

-The list of sites that will join the scheme for 2018 has been agreed, subject to ratification at the Annual General Meeting.
+The list of sites that will join the scheme for 2018 has been agreed.

 We will start looking for sites that might join for 2019 soon after the 2018 scheme start in April.
 Managers of museums and heritage sites, located in in the areas served by Kent County Council or Medway Council, that may be interested in joining Wheels of Time, should use our Contact Form to enquire about the scheme.